Weekend Getaway on a Budget to Chico, California! #TravelTuesday

 If you are in search of a fun and affordable California road trip, stopping in Chico just might be for you!

 If you want the ultimate Mexican cocktail, head on over to Tres Hombres on Broadway Street.
 A secret menu item, their Avocado Margarita will have you drinking like a real 530 local.
 If just Mexican food is what’s more on your mind, Tres is a locals favorite.
 Just be warned: Their drinks sneak up on you!

 For breakfast, the place to go is Morning Thunder Cafe.
-With massive, share-able portions, you can imagine my excitement that this Mom and Pop’s “greasy spoon” offers many gluten-free dishes, including gluten-free pancakes AND toast!
-I had their Vegetarian Omelette and, as usual….was a bit skeptical of cream cheese inside the entrée.
+With massive, share-able portions, you can imagine my excitement that this Mom and Pop’s “greasy spoon” offers many gluten-free dishes, including gluten-free pancakes and toast.
+I had their vegetarian omelette and as usual….was a bit skeptical of cream cheese inside the entrée.
 This would be along with avocado atop, too (I know–I get excited to order avocado anything).
-I decided to not omit it and was happy I did not.
-Strange at first, but, went very well with the avocado and veggies.
+I decided to not omit it and happy I did not.
+Strange at first, but went very well with the avocado and veggies.

 While my meal was delicious, Eric, Ariel’s fiance, had a less than happy experience and was unsatisfied with his dish.
 The staff offered to change out his breakfast and while he declined, they did not charge us for his plate.

 They also offer original and French roast coffee.
 Mmmm…..

 Morning Thunder is perfect for families and everyone in between!